 "I am interested in learning about data analytics and healthcare financing during my graduate studies, hoping to make the best use of data for patients, while striving to reduce costs and improve accessibility to patients in underserved communities."

 Shreya has spent countless dedicated hours as a volunteer health scholar in the emergency department at Saint Francis Medical Center, a Level 1 Trauma Center in Lynwood, California.
 While shadowing physicians, nurses and emergency medical technicians, she helped triage and provide basic care for patients.
-She served as an assistant director of the program during her volunteer tenure, training fellow volunteers in basic skills needed to successfully be a part of the program (including safe patient handling, HIPPA regulations, etc).
+She served as an assistant director of the program during her volunteer tenure, training fellow volunteers in basic skills needed to successfully be a part of the program (including safe patient handling, HIPP regulations, etc.).
 She hopes to continue her career at the center of research and community service, and work towards alleviating global health disparities, both in the clinic and in the lab.
-She currently serves as the Director of SCervice Events on the USC Young Alumni Council.
+She currently serves as the Director of Service Events on the USC Young Alumni Council.

 "Why I chose to participate in the master's program is because I would like to gain a better understanding of how our healthcare works and be a part of the change that will make it better.
 Being a part of the perioperative service, we strive to provide value-based care to our patients.
 I believe this course will empower me to improve our service and continue to improve patient care."